 Professionally, you’ve learned new methods for connecting with planned giving donors, using technology, and getting tasks done when you’re not in the office.
 But the pause also exposed cracks where systems are fractured.

-That’s because most of the content pitched by planned giving “marketing” agencies isn’t marketing at all.
-Instead of marketing content, the loud voices in the industry have persuaded fundraisers that donors need an education about gift types.
+Most of the content pitched as planned giving “marketing” isn’t marketing at all.
+The loud voices in the industry have persuaded fundraisers that donors need an education rather than an invitation.

 Marketing is part science and part art.
 And marketing a planned gift comes with unique challenges.
 But that doesn’t mean you violate the most fundamental rules of marketing.

-What makes marketing a planned gift so challenging is that first, it’s a delicate subject.
-Second, making a planned gift is not a transactional decision, like an annual or major gift is.
-It’s more complex, it’s a decision that’s considered over time, and decided as “life happens.”
-People think of legacy gifts in life-changing moments, such as when someone passes, a marriage or divorce takes place, or a child is born.
+Making a planned gift is not a transactional decision, as with an annual or major gift is.
+It’s more complex.
+Donors often spend a significant amount of time considering these gifts, and they make the decision about them in life-changing moments, such as when someone passes, a marriage or divorce takes place, or a child is born.

 What difference does that make?

-That means your marketing has to be frequent and consistent so that your messages about what’s possible with a planned gift lands in your donor’s mailbox or email during these life-changing moments.
+That means your planned giving marketing not only has to be invitational, it also has to frequent so that your message lands in your donor’s mailbox or email during these life-changing moments.

-Right now, during Covid 19, “life” is happening to all of us, all at once.
+Right now, “life” is happening to all of us, all at once.
 And that means this is exactly when you should be inspiring your donors through planned giving marketing that spreads hopeful, timeless messages.
-Unfortunately, a lot of marketing companies are realizing their planned giving messages that educate donors about gift types are completely inappropriate during Covid 19.
-They don’t translate well in the middle of a crisis.
+Unfortunately, a lot of marketing companies are realizing their planned giving messages that educate donors about gift types are inappropriate.
+Donors just arent’ responding to them–and the marketing isn’t opening up new conversations.

-I suspect this will be a wake-up call for planned giving marketing companies who have been focused on education and “gift-type” marketing.
-But that doesn’t help you right now while you’re struggling to find a way to connect with your donors during Covid.
+I suspect this will be a wake-up call for planned giving marketing companies who have been focused on educational marketing.
+And they’ll start making changes to their messages … but that doesn’t help you right now.

-So, we’re offering a free template of “mission marketing” so you have a planned giving marketing message you can use immediately–even in the middle of a crisis.
+So, we’re offering a free template that provides an example of “invitational marketing,” so you have a planned giving marketing message you can use immediately.

-Click the link, then download, personalize, and send them to your donors.
+Click to download the template, personalize, and send it to your donors.